asquare14/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 ![](./answer-img/prometheus-data-source.jpg)

 ## Create a Basic Dashboard
-*TODO:* Create a dashboard in Grafana that shows Prometheus as a source.
+*DONE:* Create a dashboard in Grafana that shows Prometheus as a source.
 Take a screenshot and include it here.
 ![](./answer-img/prometheus-dashboard.jpg)

 ## Describe SLO/SLI